-The accrued restructuring balances as of July 1, 2023 and December 31, 2022 were recorded as current liabilities within accrued compensation and benefits on the Consolidated Condensed Balance Sheets.
-The cumulative cost of the 2022 Restructuring Program as of July 1, 2023 was \$1.2 billion.
+The accrued restructuring balances as of September 30, 2023 and December 31, 2022 were recorded as current liabilities within accrued compensation and benefits on the Consolidated Condensed Balance Sheets.
+The cumulative cost of the 2022 Restructuring Program as of September 30, 2023 was \$1.2 billion.

-Litigation charges and other includes a \$1.2 billion benefit in the first six months of 2022 from the annulled penalty related to an EC fine that was recorded and paid in 2009.
+Litigation charges and other includes a \$401 million charge in the third quarter of 2023 for an EC-imposed fine.
+In 2009, we recorded and paid an EC fine that was subsequently annulled, resulting in a benefit of \$1.2 billion in the first quarter of 2022.
 Refer to "Note 13: Contingencies" within the Notes to Consolidated Condensed Financial Statements for further information on legal proceedings related to the EC fine.